 We recognise that there is still work to do in improving our communication with you.
 In addition to creating more opportunities for face-to-face interaction, our frontline colleagues will be supported to respond to you within our published timeframes and provide meaningful information when they contact you.

-Cam is responsible for co-ordinating maintenance and repairs on the estate and for working with the 160 leaseholders who live here to answer questions and resolve concerns.
+Jordan is responsible for co-ordinating maintenance and repairs on the estate and for working with the 160 leaseholders who live here to answer questions and resolve concerns.
 This is a more dedicated resource than for other Notting Hill Genesis sites, where PMOs typically look after between four and eight sites and around 250 residents each.

 Wunmi’s role is not widely used across Notting Hill Genesis sites, but was introduced at The Exchange to support improved customer service, and deliver more rapid resolution of day-to-day issues.

 Those of you who rent your homes at The Exchange from Notting Hill Genesis also have access to Daniel John, your housing officer.
 He is responsible for organising repairs within your homes, answering questions and resolving issues.

 We are confident that the current resourcing levels at The Exchange are sufficient for routine matters, but have brought in additional resources to support the more complex issues.